vansosnin/billy-tc-bot/CONTRIBUTING.md

 Feel free to send pull requests.
 If you have any problems with setup or proposal, you can create an issue.

+You can start with checking [current issues](https://github.com/vansosnin/billy-tc-bot/issues) and fix some bugs or implement some proposals.

 ## Pull requests

 - It is great to write some tests